tum-i4/gemtest/README.md

 # GeMTest 💎: A General Metamorphic Testing Framework

-The ``gemtest`` framework makes it easy to write metamorphic relations in Python, from where the framework derives multiple metamorphic test cases.
+The ``gemtest`` framework can simply be installed via ``pip install gemtest`` and makes it easy to write metamorphic relations in Python, from which the framework derives multiple metamorphic test cases.
 Metamorphic test cases are then executed as a ``pytest`` test suite.